Galois Groups in Enumerative Geometry and Applications: Galois groups in Schubert calculus

 \subsection{An emerging landscape of Schubert Galois groups}

 The constructions and results described in Sections~\ref{SS:Enriched_SP} and~\ref{SS:IGP_SP} arose from a sustained investigation of Schubert Galois groups in which computer experimentation informed theoretical advances.
 This began with Vakil's seminal paper~\cite{Va06b}.
-There, he used his geometric Littlewood-Richardson rule~\cite{Va06a} in a method used to show a Schubert Galois group is at least alternating.
+There, he used his geometric Littlewood-Richardson rule~\cite{Va06a} in a method that can show a Schubert Galois group is giant.
 He applied this method to study Schubert Galois groups in small Grassmannians.
 Subsequent experimentation and results this inspired is leading to an understanding what to expect for Schubert Galois groups, and an outline of a potential classification is emerging from this study.

 Without delving into its (considerable) details, we sketch salient features of Vakil's geometric Littlewood-Richardson rule~\cite{Va06b}.
 Given a Schubert problem $\muDot$ on a Grassmannian $G(m,n)$, it constructs a tree \defcolor{$\calT_{\muDot}$} with $d(\muDot)$ leaves that encodes a sequence of deformations of intersections of Schubert varieties as the flags move into special position.
-Each node $\cbd$ of $\calT_{\muDot}$ determines an enumerative problem which involves intersecting a subset of the Schubert varieties in $\muDot$ with a \demph{checkerboard variety} \defcolor{$Y_\cbd(E,M)$}.
-Here $E,M$ are two flags in a special position (determined by $\cbd$) and $Y_\cbd(E,M)$ is the set of $m$-planes in $G(m,n)$ having a particular position with respect to $E,M$ (again specified by $\cbd$).
+Each node $\cbd$ of $\calT_{\muDot}$ determines an enumerative problem which involves intersecting a subset of the Schubert varieties in $\muDot$ with a \demph{checkerboard variety} \defcolor{$Y_{\cbd}(E,M)$}.
+Here $E,M$ are two flags in a special position (determined by $\cbd$) and $Y_{\cbd}(E,M)$ is the set of $m$-planes in $G(m,n)$ having a particular position with respect to $E,M$ (again specified by $\cbd$).
 Let \defcolor{$d(\cbd)$} be the number of solutions to this enumerative problem and \defcolor{$\Gal(\cbd)$} be its Galois group.

 The root of the tree $\calT_{\muDot}$ is labeled by $\muDot$.
 For a leaf node $\cbd$, $d(\cbd)=1$.
 Every node $\cbd$ of $\calT_{\muDot}$ that is not a leaf has either one child $\cbd'$ or two children $\cbd'$ and $\cbd''$, and we have $d(\cbd)=d(\cbd')$, respectively $d(\cbd)=d(\cbd')+d(\cbd'')$, when there is one child, respectively two children.
 The children of a node are in bijection with the irreducible components of the checkerboard variety $Y_{\cbd}(E,M)$ as the flags $E,M$ become more degenerate.